CedricMi/BBCSOD-S1-Template/README.md

 Each instrument track is sent to both FX channels at about -12 dB.
 Adjust to taste: enable or disable the FX channels, change their parameters or plugins, enable or disable the sends, or change the send volume.

+A simpflified version with no folder structure and only one track per instrument is also [available as a song](https://github.com/CedricMi/BBCSOD-S1-Template/blob/master/BBC%20SO%20Discover%20Simple%20Template.song) as well as a template - already included in the zip archive above.

-Stay tuned for a video explaining this template.
+Stay tuned for a video explaining these templates.

     Copyright (C) 2020 Cédric Mialaret